 The new (but actually old) model of small-scale, bio-intensive, organic farming seemed (to me) like the only way that I could attempt to run a profitable farm that was also sustainable for the soil, land and natural environment around the farm.
 We do almost everything by hand, using a small walk behind tractor for minimal tilling and shaping of our beds as well as a variety of hand tools for transplanting, weeding and harvesting.

-In the summer of 2016, I bought a homestead property that was mostly horse pasture, in Center Village, near Sackville, that we are slowly shaping into a working farm and biodiverse landscape.
+In the summer of 2016, I bought a homestead property that was mostly horse pasture, in Center Village, near Sackville, that we are slowly shaping into a working farm and bio-diverse landscape.
 It is a real gift to be able to step outside and into the field, noticing every day the slow progression of seasonal change and all of the creatures, plant, animal and insect alike that benefit from the burgeoning organic farm environment.
-2020 will be our fourth season fully certified organic and it will be the sixth year for our popular Winter CSA program!
+2021 will be our fifth season fully certified organic and it will be the eighth year of our popular Winter CSA program!

-And now, our farm is a family farm, run by myself and my partner Jet and our newest helper, little baby Kale, who will soon be 17 months old!
+And now, our farm is a family farm, run by myself and my partner Jet and our newest helper, baby Kale, who will soon be 17 months old!
 We also share the farm with our two cats Johnny & Pia, a dozen laying hens and our new pup Obi!

 Jet Belliveau comes to organic farming from an eclectic background of music, art, carpentry, roofing, landscaping and design.
 Born and raised not far from where he currently farms, Jet spent his childhood wandering the woods and learning about foraging and plants from his great grandmother.